Lorena Perez McGill

 Law Degree (Licenciatura en Derecho), Pontificia Universidad Católica Madre y Maestra, Santiago, Dominican Republic 1991; LL.M., Georgetown University Law Center 1999

-Lorena Perez McGill is a Senior Legal Officer at the Department of Legal Services of the General Secretariat of the Organization of American States (OAS)....Continue Reading
+Lorena Perez McGill served until recently as a Senior Legal Officer at the Department of Legal Services of the General Secretariat of the Organization of...Continue Reading